FreedomDomains/mt7610u/README.md

 `make`
 in source dir

-For install the needed firmware files
+To install the firmware files
-`sudo make installfw`
+`sudo make installfw`render

 For install the driver use
 `sudo insmod mt7610u.ko`